Managing foundational agents

 Triggers

-Triggers are not supported for foundational chat agents by default, but if they are defined on AI Catalog, users can still add it to their project at which point they can be used through triggers.
+Triggers are not supported for foundational chat agents.
+However, if they are defined on AI Catalog, users can still add it to their project at which point they can be used through triggers.

 Versioning